-Below are division descriptions for Volleyball, Soccer and Tennis:
+Below are the Skill Level Descriptions for Volleyball, Soccer, and Tennis.

 Youth leagues and tournaments are primarily organized by Gender and Grade or Age Groups and sometimes Skill Levels defined below.

 Family, Adult and Corporate/Group leagues and tournaments are organized by Gender and Skill Level and sometimes Age (i.e. 40 & over).